 The Natural Chimneys Park & Campground

-Here's the Natural Chimneys Park and Campground (rated 4.7/5, 'sprawling rock formations & camping') near Mt Solon, Virginia -- located ca. 18 miles north of us in Staunton via Churchill and up the Rte 42 'Scenic Highway', ca. 14 miles southwest of Harrisonburg.
+Here's the Natural Chimneys Park and Campground (rated 4.7/5, 'sprawling rock formations & camping') near Mt Solon, Virginia -- located ca. 18 miles north of us in Staunton via Churchill and up the Rte 42 'Scenic Highway', or ca. 14 miles southwest of Harrisonburg.

 It's described as a 'scenic spot with rock formations, seasonal camping, trails, wildlife & other outdoor activities'.
 It might be closed for the season already, 10 October 2024, as we haven't seen anyone else about . . . in any case, we seem to have it pretty much to ourselves.